yuntaowu2000/CPEN321-Quizzical/README.md

 1. UI set up for home activity
 **Note:** need to get info from the server for these layouts, such as quizzes available, class average scores, user ranking.
 1.3 maybe we can add some review quizzes for all the wrong questions a student has got, the wrong question ids will be sent to the server
-2. UI and logic set up for teacher creating quiz
-**Note:** most picture reading, processing related stuff are in OtherUtils, testActivity
 3. Front-Back end communication
 3.2 class info (class statistics)
 3.3 quiz info (created quiz parsed and sent onto the server; retrive quiz from the server)